dchui1/dchui1.github.io/README.md

 In my spare time I like to read, cook, and play sports.
 You can view some of my culinary adventures [here](instagram.com/dchewy_).
 My sports playing is not documented because I am terrible.

+You can contact me at: dchui1 [at] ualberta.ca

 ## Publications

 [**Non-strategic Econometrics (for Initial Play)**](https://arxiv.org/abs/2208.06521)